raspberrypilearning/pick-your-favourite/en/step_2.md

 + ⚽️ **Sports**: Teams, players or leagues?
 + 👗 **Fashion**: Brands, trends, influencers or decades?
 + 🔬 **Science**: Wildlife, climate or theories?
-+ 🎥 **TV & Film**: Anime, Series, Movies, Characters or Settings?
++ 🎥 **TV & Film**: Anime, series, movies, characters or settings?
 + 🖥️ **Coding**: Languages, Devices or Software?
-+ 🕹️ **Video Games**: Franchises, Characters, Genres or Consoles?
++ 🕹️ **Video Games**: Franchises, characters, genres or consoles?
-+ 🎨 **Art**: Art works, Mediums, Artists or Museums?
++ 🎨 **Art**: Art works, mediums, artists or museums?
 + 👥 **Culture**: Festivals, holidays or historical events?

-For the project you need to pick a theme, and three choices for the user to make within that theme
+For the project you need to pick a theme, and three choices for the user to make within that theme.

 --- collapse ---